-INDEPENDENT RESEARCH ELECTIVE (1 credit hour each) Course Numbers IRE601, IRE602, IRE603 project as an individual or group with guidance from a faculty mentor/principal investigator and a supervisory committee.
+INDEPENDENT RESEARCH ELECTIVE

+(1 credit hour each) Course Numbers IRE601, IRE602, IRE603

+Enrollment in Independent Research offers an opportunity to initiate and/or participate in a research project that includes use of the scientific method of inquiry.
+Students work on a research project as an individual or group with guidance from a faculty mentor/principal investigator and a supervisory committee.
 Successful completion of the elective credit course requires knowledge of research processes, including writing a research proposal, ethical research conduct, and a report of outcomes written and presented in a formal writing style.
 Enrollment in Independent Studies in Research is open to full-time students in semesters two through four who are in good academic standing with a cumulative GPA of 80.00% or above and no "major" courses (defined as 4 or more credits) failed in the prior semester.
 Registration requires a request by the faculty mentor to the Office of the Registrar to enroll a student.